JorritScholten/SpotifyBackup/README.md

     - [ ] Write unit test using mocking (leaning towards EasyMock)
     - [x] Store track info to db
     - [x] Store playlist to db
+        - [ ] Add option to limit playlist backups if they are attached to account currently being backed up
     - [x] Store Liked Songs to db
     - [x] Store Liked Albums to db
     - [x] Store followed artists to db